The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope: Methods

 \subsection{Theoretical light curves}

-\citetalias{Christie2019} computed the multi-wavelength spectra and light curves powered by a chain of plasmoids formed in magnetic reconnection for a generic blazar belonging to the BL Lac or FSRQ sub-classes.
+\citetalias{Christie2019} computed the multiwavelength spectra and light curves powered by a chain of plasmoids formed in magnetic reconnection for a generic blazar belonging to the BL Lac or FSRQ subclasses.
 Within the magnetic reconnection scenario for blazar emission, \citetalias{Christie2019} showed that the transition from a BL Lac to an FSRQ type of blazar can be achieved by (i) decreasing the magnetization in the jet's dissipation region from $\sigma>10$ to $\sigma \sim3$, (ii) increasing the number of electrons per proton in the jet from one to a few, (iii) increasing the jet power, and (iv) increasing the strength of the external radiation fields.

-In this paper, we are investigating the $\gamma$-ray timing properties of the magnetic reconnection model, as seen by \fermi-LAT, using two prototypical FSRQs as test beds.
-For this purpose, we adopt the ``vanilla'' FSRQ model of \citetalias{Christie2019}, listed as Model A in Table~\ref{tab:models}.
+In this paper, we investigate the $\gamma$-ray timing properties of the magnetic reconnection model, as seen by \fermi-LAT, using two prototypical FSRQs as test beds.
+For this purpose, we compute theoretical light curves using the numerical code of \citetalias{Christie2019}.
+We adopt the ``vanilla'' FSRQ model of \citetalias{Christie2019}, listed as Model A in Table~\ref{tab:models}.
 The variability properties of the escaping radiation from the reconnection layer are sensitive to changes in the Doppler factor, $\delta_p$, of individual plasmoids formed in the layer \citepalias[see e.g., Figs.~7 and 8 in][]{Christie2019}.
 The Doppler factor depends on the bulk Lorentz factor $\Gamma_j$, the observer's angle $\theta_{\rm obs}$, and the angle between the layer and the jet axis as measured in the jet frame $\theta^\prime$ (for detailed explanation of the model parameters, we refer the reader to \citetalias{Christie2019}).
-We therefore add to our analysis three additional models (Models B-D) that differ in the above mentioned parameters.
-All models are generic, i.e., not meant to fit the multi-wavelength emission of the chosen sources during specific epochs.
+We therefore add to our analysis three additional models (Models B-D) that differ in the above-mentioned parameters.
+All models are generic, i.e., not meant to fit the multiwavelength emission of the chosen sources during specific epochs.